PabloGBarcelo/Prestashop-move-products-from-category/README.md

 Did it!

 P.D.: I tried with prestashop webservice but server load increase more than using access-database and is much slower.
-With this script take about 0.5-0.8 secs by products.
+With this script take about 0.5-0.8 secs by product.